FlailingFog/flailingfog.github.io/material.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat10.png)

 ## Koikatsu color conversion
-The colors you see in Koikatsu are not the real colors being used, they're being saturated.
-In order to replicate the colors shown in koikatsu, all colors and images are run through the color_to_KK and image_to_KK functions in [modifymaterial.py](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/master/importing/modifymaterial.py) to convert the base colors to the "real" colors seen visually in the game.
+The colors you see in Koikatsu are not the real colors being used; they're actually being saturated.
+In order to replicate the colors shown in koikatsu, all colors and images are run through the color_to_KK and image_to_KK functions in [converttextures.py](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/master/importing/converttextures.py) to convert the base colors to the "real" colors seen visually in the game.
 This process is also run on all Maintex images.

 Here's an example of a material before and after color saturation

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat11.png)

 ## Koikatsu dark color conversion
 The game uses a second color conversion process to automatically get dark colors for every light color.
-The skin_dark_color and clothes_dark_color functions in [modifymaterial.py](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/master/importing/modifymaterial.py) are used to automatically obtain dark colors for every piece of clothing and create dark Maintex images.
+The skin_dark_color and clothes_dark_color functions in [modifymaterial.py](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/master/importing/modifymaterial.py) are used to replicate this process in Blender and to automatically obtain dark colors for every piece of clothing and create dark Maintex images.

 ## Cycles support
 Basic Cycles support is available by selecting "Use Cycles" in the panel.
 This will replace the Rim node group in the KK shaders with a Toon-like shader compatible with Cycles.
 The outline is disabled in the mode.